OpenSpace/openspace.github.io/docs/tutorials/users/downloadinstall.md

 ## Windows installation "VCRUNTIME140_1.dll" error
 When you run OpenSpace for the first time, if you experience the error "VCRUNTIME140_1.dll was not found" you must first install the Microsoft Visual C++ Redistributable for Visual Studio 2019.
 This can be downloaded from Microsoft here: [https://aka.ms/vs/16/release/vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe)

+## Windows frame rate issue
+If your frame rate is low (the FPS number in the top left corner), please ensure that OpenSpace is using your NVIDIA graphics card.
+This can be adjusted in settings under the graphics.

 ## OpenSpace for MacOS

 This video covers downloading OpenSpace from our website, running the installer package, and launching OpenSpace for the first time.